 - Nursing – mental health nursing and other nursing specialities which require counselling skills and holding NMC registration*.

-- Art, Dance and Movement and Music Therapy if qualified and registered with the HCPC
+- Art, Dance/movement, Drama and Music Therapy if qualified and registered with the HCPC.

 - Occupational Therapy – qualified and registered with HCPC